rue-a/provo/README.md

 <center><img src="./assets/provo-core.png" alt="example2" width=90%/></center>

-I'm also aware that the provenance tracking with this packing still promises a lot of additional work.
+I'm also aware that the provenance tracking with this package still promises a lot of additional work.
 Setting up all the nodes, keeping an eye on the IDs and relating them properly is quite something to handle.
-But I also think that the bulk of the work can be done by some virtuoso copy pasting.

 __What is missing:__